James Bryce (geologist)

-James Bryce LLD FRSE (22 October 1806, in Killaig, near Coleraine, County Londonderry, Ulster – 11 July 1877, in Inverfarigaig, Inverness-shire, Scotland) was an Irish mathematician, naturalist and geologist.
+James Bryce LLD FRSE FGS (22 October 1806, in Killaig, near Coleraine, County Londonderry, Ulster – 11 July 1877, in Inverfarigaig, Inverness-shire, Scotland) was an Irish mathematician, naturalist and geologist.

 Early life

 He was the third son of the Reverend James Bryce (b.
 1767, Airdrie in Lanarkshire, Scotland – d.
 1857 at the age of ninety; son of John Bryce, a Scottish tradesman who descended from small landowners settled at Dechmont in Linlithgowshire, Scotland, and wife Robina née Allen, whose family possessed considerable property near Airdrie, until ostracized and impoverished by adherence to covenanting principles) and his wife Catherine née Annan, of Auchtermuchty in Fife, Scotland.
 He was born at Killaig, near Coleraine, Ireland, and his parents were members of the Anti-Burgher faction of the Presbyterian Church in Ireland and assimilated into the Ulster Scots people.
 He was educated first by his father and eldest brother, Rev. Dr. Reuben John Bryce (1797–1888), and afterwards at the University of Glasgow, where he graduated M.A. in 1828, having distinguished himself in classical studies.